xguse/markdown-docs/reports/tsetse_RO1_progress_wad/tsetse_RO1_progress_wad.md

 # Specimen database #

-Each fly collected has a multitude of data associated with it.
+A multitude of data is associated with each fly collected.
 The type of information includes the list of tissues collected, the collection date, village name and location, sex, species, trap number, infection status, notes on human activity surrounding the trap, and more.
 All of this information needs to remain tied to all specimens, materials, and _data_ derived from these as the project goes forward.